manuGil/online-core/docs/source/radiometric-ops.rst

 Task 21
    Explore the filter results around the Twente Airport.
 Reset the zoom to fit the image to the **Map View**.
-Next, change the scale, in the textbox at the bottom of the Map View, to :math:`1: 75,000`.
+Next, change the scale, in the box at the bottom of the Map View, to :math:`1:75,000`.

    Zoom in to the major runway of the *Twente Airport*.
-See Figure x.
+See Figure :numref:`fig-smoothing`.

    We will use the **Profile tool** to compare the results of the average filter and original image.
 If you do not know how to install the *Profile Tool* plugin, watch the video tutorial on `installing plugins in QGIS <https://vimeo.com/showcase/4389527/video/201997421>`_.